getindiekit/indiekit/docs/contributing.md

 ## Adding a localisation

 Localisations are managed using Localazy.
-If you see a translation that is not quite right, or would like to add a new language, create an account and [contribute to the project](https://localazy.com/p/indiekit).
+If you see a translation that is not quite right or would like to add a new language, create an account and [contribute to the project](https://localazy.com/p/indiekit).

 ## Developing a plug-in